 Suppose that the current distribution of the population at time $0$ is $\mu\in\cP(\dbS_0)$ and is fixed as given.
 We, as the representative player, start with an initial guess ${}^0\cO = {}^0\Xi = \d_{(\mu, \d_{{}^0\a})}$ for some ${}^0\a$.
 That is, our initial observation is $\delta_{{}^0\Xi}$.
-Then, we determine the population flow $\mu^{{}^0\Xi}$ using (\ref{eqn:MFG-populationflow}), our flow $\dbP^{t,{}^0\Xi;x,\tilde\a}$ using (\ref{eqn:MFG-playerflow}), and solve the optimization problem to find an optimal control ${}^1\a \in \supp\U^{0,\mu;x}$.
+Then, we determine the population flow $\mu^{{}^0\Xi}$ using (\ref{eqn:MFG-populationflow}), our flow $\dbP^{t,{}^0\Xi;x,\tilde\a}$ using (\ref{eqn:MFG-playerflow}), and solve the optimization problem to find an optimal control ${}^1\a$.

 Now, following the fixed point idea, we learned that if the population is using ${}^0\a$, it is optimal to use ${}^1\a$.
 Since every player is equivalent, we may deduce that the population will use ${}^1\a$ with some probability $c$, and use ${}^0\a$ otherwise.
-That is, the learning algorithm yields
+That is, we set the learning algorithm as

 Notice that, for simplicity, we are assuming a homogeneous population.
 That is, everyone is assumed to be using a single control.
-Now, we can repeat the same procedure to find another optimal control under the guess $\hat\G = \mf{L}_\G(\delta_{(\mu,\delta_{{}^0\a})})$, denoted as ${}^2\a$, and so on.
+Once can, for example, formulate it as a portion of the population will use ${}^1\a$.
+Next, we can repeat the same procedure to find another optimal control under the guess $\hat\G = \fL_\G(\delta_{(\mu,\delta_{{}^0\a})})$, denoted as ${}^2\a$, and so on.
 In general, our naive learning algorithm depends only on the last observation, defined as